8 Things That Damage Your Immune System

 You need to have a good source of Vitamin C if you want the immune system to work properly.
 When you eat too much sugar, it begins to eat away at the Vitamin C in your body.
 As a result, it starts t destroys the cell structure of your immune system.

 Read more: Health Benefits of Consuming Less Sugar

 Drinking alcoholic beverages

 The immune system perceives harmless things such as dust, pollen, smoke, and other particles to be a threat.
-This causes it to go into alert mode and create an allergic reaction that destroy the cell wall that keeps harmful substances out, which leaves your immune system in a vulnerable position.
+This causes it to go into alert mode.
+Consequently, it creates an allergic reaction that destroys the cell wall that keeps harmful substances out.
+As a result of this, your immune system is left in a vulnerable position.

 Not sleeping enough